 Neighborhood schools have residential boundaries and students are generally assigned to schools based on where they live.
 Many neighborhood schools also have a specific program focus.
 John Gill School, for example, is a neighborhood school that offers a focus on the performing arts.
 In order to attend a neighborhood school based on their residence area, students must fill out an enrollment form, but no application is necessary.
 Students are guaranteed placement in their neighborhood school if space is available at the time they enroll.
 If the neighborhood school does not have space at the time of enrollment, students are assigned to another school.
-If students want to attend a neighborhood school outside of their residence area, they must fill out a Schools of Choice/Transfer Application and turn it in to their school office or the District Office by 4 p.m. on January 9, 2013.
+If students want to attend a neighborhood school outside of their residence area, they submit a Schools of Choice/Transfer Application by January 9, 2015.

-All students who want to attend one of the four schools of choice must fill out a Schools of Choice/Transfer Application.
-All students within the district are eligible to apply to attend one of the four schools of choice.
+All students who want to attend one of the four schools of choice, or the Selby Lane Spanish Immersion Program or John Gill Mandarin Immersion, must fill out a Schools of Choice/Transfer Application.
+All students within the district are eligible to apply to attend one of the four schools of choice, the Spanish Immersion program at Selby Lane or the Mandarin Immersion program at John Gill School.
 Admission to North Star also requires filling out a special application.
 Both North Star and Adelante have admission criteria.

-*Priority Order for Enrollment in Adelante, MIT, Orion and School transfers :
+*Priority Order for Enrollment in Adelante Spanish Immersion, Mandarin Immersion at John Gill, MIT, Orion, Spanish Immersion at Selby Lane and School transfers :

 1.Siblings of students who already attend the school and who will attend the school in the same academic year.